loganngarcia/Logan-Two/README.md

 # Logan-Two
+Saved for memories!
+This was my first version of Hey Logan.

 Chatbot and AI Designed to Act and Live as Logan

 Ultimately, I, Logan Garcia, designed this chatbot to act and live as me after my immunity ends.